stammy/focal-point/README.md

  - Accessible text (ie: alt tag)
  - Printable images
  - Context menu usable when "right-clicking" content images, ie: "Save image as..."

-## Discussion Points

-__Zoom Classnames:__ The standard CSS uses a zoom factor I considered to be general enough for most cases.
-But some images may want more or less "zooming" depending on the image.
-There could easily be additional CSS classnames, such as .zoom-2 and .zoom-3, which could set how slow and fast the crop and resize adjusts.
-The only reason I did not do create zoom class names was to keep the CSS minimal.
-However, if you have a need for various zoom factors then go for it because its definately possible.

-__Multiple or No Media Queries:__ Same as the zoom classnames, I chose a general breakpoint and only included one media query for the masses.
-This isn't to say you couldn't have two, five, or even no media queries all.
-Depending on your use case you could even change zoom factors between each media query.
-What's included with the standard CSS is general enough for most cases, or at least a good starting point for your own project.

 ## Other Resources